Perfect5th/tabler/README.md

 ### Build Tabler

-1. From the root `/tabler` directory, run `npm run serve` in the command line.
+1. From the root `/tabler` directory, run `npm run serve`.
 2. Open [http://localhost:4000](http://localhost:4000) in your browser, and voilà.
-3. Any change in `/src` directory will build application and refresh the page.
+3. Any change in `/src` directory will cause an automatic rebuild of the application and refresh the page.

-**Warning!** all changes made in `_site/` folder would be overwritten on application build.
+**Warning!** all changes made in `_site/` folder are overwritten on application build.

 ## Development preview